-We have revised the goal to place more emphasis on aligning our curriculum, instructions, assessments, and intervention as we return to full-day instruction.
+As progress continues to be made, we have updated the goal to place more emphasis on aligning our assessments, success criteria, and intervention as we continue to adjust based on student needs.

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.